 State and local policymakers should consider a range of incentives and policy options for funding revitalization projects.
 They should also consider the long-term and regional economic impacts of their use.
 Redevelopment funds should be able to be applied to multiple community investment opportunities as appropriate.

 Policymakers should consider the infrastructure needs of all community members as part of community development and revitalization.
-This includes water, sewer, storm, transportation, power, and high-speed internet (see also Water and Sewer, as well as High-Speed Internet Services in that chapter).
+This includes water, sewer, storm, transportation, power, and high-speed internet (see also Chapter 12: Water and Sewer and High-Speed Internet Services ).

 Congress and state policymakers should ensure that community development and revitalization initiatives include a range of community infrastructure investment options.